 Utah's general fish and crayfish season is Jan.
 1 through Dec.
 31. Fish may be caught by angling or setline 24 hours a day.
 Underwater spearfishing is allowed from official sunrise to official sunset.
-See Underwater spearfishing on page 12 for details.
+See page 13 for details.

-Bag and possession limits
+Daily limits and possession limits

-Residents and nonresidents who are under 12 years of age may fish without a license and take a full bag and possession limit.
+Residents and nonresidents who are under 12 years of age may fish without a license and take a full possession limit.